Wyoming: Ample coronavirus-testing capacity after 1st case

 Confirmation by the U.S. Centers for Disease Control of Wednesday's state test result was pending.
 The woman traveled outside Wyoming in the U.S. recently and health officials were investigating who may have had close contact with her.

+Also Thursday, the Wyoming High School Activities Association announced it was taking the virus prevention precaution of canceling this weekend's Class 3A and 4A state basketball tournaments in Casper and the state's speech and debate and tournament in Green River.

-No additional details about the woman, including her condition and whether she is hospitalized, were being disclosed, said Wyoming Department of Health spokeswoman Kim Deti.
+No details about the woman who tested positive, including her condition and whether she is hospitalized, were being disclosed, said Wyoming Department of Health spokeswoman Kim Deti.

 As of Thursday, 16 others in Wyoming had tested negative for the virus causing the COVID-19 disease.
 They included 15 whose samples came back negative from the Wyoming Public Health Laboratory in Cheyenne, which began testing March 5, and one negative result from the CDC.